-BMI (before <18.5 18.5-25 25-30 30-35

-pregnanc y)

-Total weight 28- 25-35 15-25 11-20

-gain (lbs) 40
+BMI (before <18.5 18.5-25 25-30 30-35 >40 Twins pregnancy) Total weight 28- 25-35 15-25 11-20 Discuss 37-54 gain (lbs) 40 with MD (depending on BMI)

 WORK AND REST - You will probably be able to perform your usual employment and household duties, but you may need rest frequently to avoid fatigue.
 Prolonged standing without changing of position sometimes brings on faintness.
 If this occurs, sit or lie down immediately and increase your water intake.
 Heavy lifting should be avoided during the later months.
 Adequate sleep and rest are essential during pregnancy.